 Prices entered with tax

-This setting is about choosing whether your product prices are inclusive or exclusive of WooCommerce taxes.
+This setting determines whether your product prices are inclusive or exclusive of WooCommerce taxes.

-If you choose prices exclusive of tax, WooCommerce will automatically calculate and add the taxes to the final price during checkout.
+If you choose prices exclusive of tax, WooCommerce will automatically calculate and add tax to the final price at checkout.

-However, if you choose prices inclusive of taxes, all the costs will be added to the product price and displayed based on your store’s base tax rate.
+However, if you choose prices inclusive of taxes, all costs will be added to the product price and displayed at your store's base tax rate.

 Calculate tax based on